Doctor of Business Administration

 *Refer to the DBA Progressions Policy

 South University, Online Program Offerings may not be available to residents of all states.
 Please contact an admissions representative for further information.

-- Apply critical thinking skills to analyze and apply contemporary theory within their discipline and make contributions to the business administration knowledge base.
+- Apply critical thinking skills to analyze and apply contemporary theory of organizational behavior and leadership within their discipline and make contributions to the business administration knowledge base.

 - Comprehend and apply the concepts, principles, and methods of researching business topics, and develop research designs using scientific investigation and systematic inquiry in an area of management.
 Emphasis will be placed upon directing research for peer reviewed journals, business practices, and consulting assignments.

 - Demonstrate a thorough understanding and practice of teaching and managing courses in higher education.

 - Demonstrate excellent oral and written communication related to the academic and professional environment.
 Students will demonstrate these skills in their coursework, instructional activities, and the dissertation.